 You’re likely wondering now, how much IS the price for scrap metals, and how can you know prices in real-time, since they fluctuate so much?
 I’ve got a solution for you.

-What are Current Scrap Metal Prices Near Me (in Real-time)?
+What are Current Prices for Scrap Metal Near Me (in Real-time)?

 If you’re looking to get rid of old appliances for extra cash, or make extra cash from scrap metal, then you’ve probably wondered how much is a wash and dryer worth in scrap metal, or how much do you get for scrapping a refrigerator.